jakewalsh90/Terraform-Azure/Dual-Region-Azure-BaseLab/README.md

 #### Second Region

-After the first DC has been promoted, and has come back online.
+After the first DC has been promoted, and has come back online, reboot region2-dc01-vm (After region1-dc01-vm has been setup and DNS is functional a reboot clears any stale DNS records on the 2nd DC).

 The next setup scripts are in C:\baselabSetup of the region2-dc01-vm after deployment, and should be run in this order:

-1. Reboot region2-dc01-vm (After region1-dc01-vm has been setup and DNS is functional a reboot clears any stale DNS records on the 2nd DC).
-2. baselab_DC2JoinDomain.ps1 - joins the VM to the Domain.
+1. baselab_DC2JoinDomain.ps1 - joins the VM to the Domain.
 2. baselab_DC2Promote.ps1 - promotes the VM to a Domain Controller.

 The lab is now deployed and ready to use.